apache/age-website/docs/functions/list_functions.md

   <tr>
    <td>step
    </td>
-   <td>A numeric expression defining the differencebetween any two consecutive values, with adefault of 1.
+   <td>A numeric expression defining the difference between any two consecutive values, with a default of 1.
    </td>
   </tr>
 </table>